Time Pressure in Software Engineering: A Systematic Review: Mapping

-We used the waterfall model~\cite{sommerville1996software} as the basis of mapping the papers to different process phases.
-We found only one paper related to requirements engineering.
-In total, the design category contained three papers and included papers related to software acquisition.
-Papers related to programming and implementation, in general, were grouped under one category and included five papers.
-Papers related to integration, testing, and defect fixing were categorized under quality assurance and included 15 papers in total.
-For the process phases, papers related to maintenance were categorized with software evolution and release engineering and include two papers.
-Of all the sources categorized into software process phases, the highest number of papers was found in the quality assurance category.
-This could reflect that quality assurance is the last step before software releases, and thus, is performed before the most critical deadlines.
+We found only two papers related to requirements engineering.
+In total, the software design category contains five papers and includes papers related to software acquisition.
+Papers related to programming and implementation, in general, are grouped under one category and included five papers.
+Papers related to integration, testing, and defect fixing are categorized under quality assurance and included 17 papers in total.
+For the process phases, papers related to maintenance are categorized with software evolution and release engineering and include three papers.
+Of all the sources categorized into software process phases, the highest number of papers is found in the quality assurance category.
+This could reflect that quality assurance is the last step before software releases, and thus, is performed just before the most critical deadlines.

-Other sub-categories were derived from the qualitative coding with NVivo.
+Other sub-categories are derived from the qualitative coding with NVivo.
 We grouped papers related to whole processes or approaches into Agile and Scrum, project failure, and process improvement.
 In addition, papers related to temporal aspects of project management are in this category as subcategory cost estimation, cost models, simulation, and project escalation.
-There was a total of 20 papers.
-The high number of studies related to cost estimation, cost models, simulation, and project escalation could be explained by the problems in these activities, as errors cost estimation and scheduling cause time pressure.
+There is a total of 29 papers in this category.
+The high number of studies related to cost estimation, cost models, simulation, and project escalation can be explained by the problems in these activities, as errors in cost estimation and scheduling cause time pressure.
 This is further explained in Section~\ref{sec:causes}.